jxz12/EcoBuilder/README.md

 verify high scores by checking matrices

 # Other
-make leaderboards more explorable health and traits hide if empty tap remove/disable layout groups as soon as levels are spawned make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle? make nodelink tooltip do something else when links are added and removed
+make leaderboards scrollable, but only top 10 + scores around you (like boris) health and traits hide if empty tap make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle? make nodelink tooltip do something more flashy when links are added and removed

 experiments to see how the score changes over time